Smev1/ESPHOME_IR/README.md

 3. Copy the outputted array (e.g., `[8850, -4500, 550, -550, ...]`).
 4. Paste it into the corresponding button in `hdmi-switcher-ir.yaml`.
 5. Save and upload your updated YAML to the ESP32.
+6. Make sure to refer to [IRremote Arduino Library](https://github.com/Arduino-IRremote/Arduino-IRremote) to add new features

 ---